All the Man That I Need: Chart performance

-As a result, it became her first single to simultaneously top all three Billboard charts — the Hot 100, Hot R&B, and Hot Adult Contemporary — and overall the third triple-crown hit, after 1985's "Saving All My Love for You" and 1986's "How Will I Know," reached the top spot on those three charts in separate weeks.
+As a result, it became Houston's first single to simultaneously top all three Billboard charts — the Hot 100, Hot R&B, and Hot Adult Contemporary — and overall the third triple-crown hit, after 1985's "Saving All My Love for You" and 1986's "How Will I Know," reached the top spot on those three charts in separate weeks.
 The song became Houston's thirteenth consecutive top ten single on the chart, tying her with cousin Dionne Warwick for the most consecutive AC top ten hits by a female artist.
 It was ranked number 16 on the Billboard Hot 100 Year-End chart for 1991.
 The single was certified Gold by the Recording Industry Association of America (RIAA) for shipments of 500,000 copies or more on March 21, 1991; exactly eighteen years later, in March 2019, it was certified platinum for sales equivalent units of 1 million copies or more.
 In Canada, the song debuted at 90 on the RPM Top 100 Hit Tracks chart.
 Seven weeks later, it peaked at number one on the chart and stayed there for a week.

-Internationally, the song experienced some success.
-It went to number-one in Canada.
+Outside North America, the song experienced some success.
 It entered the UK Singles Chart at number 27, the week ending date of December 22, 1990, and peaked at number 13 on January 19, 1991, in that country.
 According to The Official Charts Company, the single has sold 120,000 copies in the United Kingdom.
 It also reached number 16 in Ireland, 11 in Netherlands, 21 in Austria, and 28 in France.
-The song also peaked at number 37 in Germany, 36 in New Zealand, and 28 in Switzerland.
+The song also peaked at number 37 in Germany, 36 in New Zealand and 28 in Switzerland.

 Accolades

-"All the Man That I Need" was nominated for "Best Pop Vocal Performance, Female," Houston's fifth nomination for the category, at the 34th Grammy Awards on February 26, 1992.
-The song was also nominated for "Best R&B/Soul Single, Female" at the 6th Soul Train Music Awards on March 10, 1992.
+"All the Man That I Need" was nominated for the Grammy Award for Best Pop Vocal Performance, Female, Houston's fifth nomination for the category, at the 34th Grammy Awards on February 26, 1992.
+The song was also nominated for Soul Train Music Award for Best R&B/Soul Single, Female at the 6th Soul Train Music Awards on March 10, 1992.

 In its year-end lists for 1991, Billboard ranked the song the 16th best-selling single on its Top Pop Singles list, 18th in its Top R&B Singles list and was ranked the third best-selling single on its adult contemporary list.
 On Cash Box, the song was ranked the sixth best-selling pop single of the year.